oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 represented using the appropriate inline representation, is referred to as a "deep insert".

-Media entities MUST contain the base64url-encoded representation of their media stream as a virtual property `$value` when nested within a deep insert.
+Media entities MUST contain the format-specific representation of their media stream as a virtual property `$value` when nested within a deep insert.